neil-cameron/transcribe-video/README.md

 # Transcribe Video

-A script that takes the path to a video file and diarises it using Simple Diariser and transcribes it using Whisper from OpenAI
+A script that takes the path to a video file and diarises it using Simple Diariser and transcribes it using Whisper from OpenAI.
+It then places a summary at the top using ChatGPT.

 ## Usage: